hotwa/LillyMol/docs/Molecule_Tools/minor_changes.md

 Note that even if a max number of variants is specified, you may get more than that number produced, because the tool only checks periodically on the number if items generated.

+More information about the transformations are in the [proto](../../src/Molecule_Tools/minor_changes.proto)